11 Ways to Blend Your Online & In-store Experience Today

 Source: Apple’s next-gen Union Square retail store aims at community-building

 Brands can take a page from the innovative apple in-store experience to create communities.
 Livestream shopping is another way to build communities online, as customers interact with one another through comments and meet like-minded individuals.
+Communities can spread brand awareness, attract new leads, generate sales and build brand loyalty.

 6. Offer experience zones for trials